JadonVC/Data-Analysis-Final-Project/REPORT.md

-##1.
-Introduction
+# 1. Introduction

 This project analyzes U.S. housing market activity using data from Redfin’s City Market Tracker.
 The dataset contains millions of city-month observations with metrics including median price per square foot (PPSF), median list price, inventory, days on market, supply indicators, and seller behavior metrics.

 The primary goal of this analysis is to build a predictive model for:

-#Target Variable:
+## Target Variable:

 Median Price Per Square Foot (PPSF)

 Model Chosen:

-Random Forest Regression, due to:

-Ability to handle nonlinear relationships

-Strong predictive accuracy

-Built-in feature importance

-Minimal data assumptions
+Random Forest Regression, due to: Ability to handle nonlinear relationships / Strong predictive accuracy / Built-in feature importance / Minimal data assumptions and resistance to overfitting.

-Resistance to overfitting

 This report documents data extraction, cleaning, filtering, modeling, and analysis results.

-2. Data Extraction
+# 2. Data Extraction

 The dataset was delivered as a large ZIP file.
 To maintain reproducibility, extraction was performed programmatically:

 import zipfile
 zip_path = "archive.zip"
 with zipfile.ZipFile(zip_path, 'r') as zip_ref:
     zip_ref.extractall("./redfin_data")

 All files were extracted into a dedicated directory (./redfin_data) which serves as the data ingestion layer for the project.

-3. File Size Inspection
+# 3. File Size Inspection

 Before loading the TSV file, its size was checked: